Tom Leith: Coaching career

-Leith would go on to coach the track team at Detroit University where he would again become embroiled in an eligibility scandal.
+In the fall of 1913, Leith coached the football team at Cleary Business College—now known as Cleary University—Ypsilanti, Michigan.
+In 1914, he coached the Mack Park Maroons, who played the Detroit Heralds for the city championship of Detroit.
+In early 1915, Leith was hired as track coach at the Detroit University School.
+There he again became embroiled in an eligibility scandal.
 His team was denied entry to an invitational by the MIAA because one of his athletes was not eligible, but Leith contended that he would not have entered the athlete.

-He also coached football for Brighton High School.
+In 1920, he coached football at Brighton High School in Brighton, Michigan.

-Politics
+Later career

+Leith was involved in real estate in the Brighton area and, in 1921, opened the Michigan Military Academy in Island Lake.

-Leith was Mayor for the city of Brighton winning reelection in 1949.
+Leith served as mayor for the city of Brighton. winning reelection in 1949.
 He then campaigned for the 1950 Republican nomination for Governor of Michigan, his stated goals were "take state government out of the red and take the Reds out of state government."
 Leith received 8,460 votes, just 1.52% of the total vote, losing to Harry Kelly.

 Personal life

-Leith married Ethel Duncan in 1909 while they were students at Michigan State Normal College.
-They secretly eloped and only told their families five months later.
+Leith married Ethel Duncan (1890–1982) in 1909, while they were students at Michigan State Normal College.
+They eloped and only told their families five months later.
+The couple had two daughters, Dorothy Louise (1910–1973) and Clara Jean (1911–1982).

-Leith was involved in real estate in the Brighton area and opened the Michigan Military Academy in Island Park, MI.

-Leith died in 1960 at age 71.
+Leith died on August 24, 1960, at age 71.